Looking to challenge a procurement decision?

 Note there is an assumption that the contractor assumes operating risk where, under normal operating conditions, it is not guaranteed to recoup the investments made or the costs incurred in operating the works or the services.

-The threshold for the purposes of the CCR 2016 (for both works and services concessions) is £4,104,394 (EUR 5,225,000).
+From 1 January 2018, the threshold for the purposes of the CCR 2016 (for both works and services concessions) is £4,551,413.
 Regulation 8 sets out detailed rules about how to calculate the potential value of the concession for the purposes of establishing whether the threshold is exceeded.
 Broadly speaking, the value of the concession is the estimation by the contracting authority/utility of the total turnover of the concessionaire generated over the duration of the contract, net of VAT, in consideration for the works and services which are the object of the concession contract and for the supplies incidental to such works and services.

 The general EC Treaty principles (equality of treatment, non-discrimination and transparency) are expressly incorporated into Regulation 25.
 There are obligations to: